Drug Screening & Compound Repurposing

 PROXIDRUGS

 Funded through the Clusters4Future initiative, the PROXIDRUGS focuses particularly on developing new therapies for diseases with a high unmet medical need by utilizing the innovative concept of targeted protein degradation.
 Proximity-induced drugs can specifically trigger the degradation of disease-relevant proteins by directing them to the cellular recycling system, opening new therapeutic avenues for a broad spectrum of diseases.
 It is anticipated that 80% of proteins previously considered non-druggable could be targeted with this strategy.
 PROXIDRUGS aims to enhance this new class of drugs in several ways: The strategy includes identifying suitable functional subunits for molecular engineering, targeted optimization of pharmacological properties, and progression to clinical trials.
 To this end, the cluster connects partners from academia and industry, covering the entire value chain from basic to translational research.
-Academic partners include Goethe University Frankfurt, TU Darmstadt, University of Heidelberg, the Max Planck Institute for Biophysics, and the Fraunhofer Institute for Translational Medicine and Pharmacology ITMP.
+Academic partners include Goethe University Frankfurt, TU Darmstadt, University of Heidelberg, the Max Planck Institute for Biophysics, and the Fraunhofer Institute for Translational Medicine and Pharmacology.
 These institutions work closely with major pharmaceutical partners, namely AbbVie Germany, Merck Healthcare, and GlaxoSmithKline, along with Revvity as an associated partner.

 Additional Information